 High Pressure Processing (HPP) is considered a form of pasteurization by the food industry and the government.
 Hence, calling milk processed using HPP equipment “raw” is highly misleading.

 Food Enzymes in Cold Pressed Milk

 HPP changes food enzymes in unpredictable ways.
-But, since they are altered, any food treated with it can no longer be considered raw (4).
+But, since they are altered, any food treated with it can no longer be considered raw including cold pressed juice (4).
 Unfortunately, current food labeling regulations allow it to be marketed as raw.
 This loophole is similar to the one that allows cheese made from milk heated to just below pasteurization temperature to be labeled raw cheese.
 In fact, it isn’t “raw” at all.

 The good news is that the HPP process doesn’t directly destroy live enzymes like heat pasteurization does.
 They can survive for 5-7 days.

 So if you drink your cold pressed milk within a week of milking and processing, you are going to get some of the essential enzymes.
 This includes the all important lactase for digesting the lactose (milk sugar) and phosphatase to absorb the calcium among others.